You are here: Home Projects

-Northumbrian Earth is involved in many local projects to help the wider public to engage with geology.
+Northumbrian Earth is involved in many projects to help the wider public to engage with geology.

 Northumbrian Earth has been working with various partners to develop and deliver interpretation and educational material for the local community.
 This ranges from research and project development as part of community schemes through work with adult natural history groups to delivering activity based geo-diversity lessons for schools.